barumau/pandunia/espanya/pandunia-espanya.md

 an ai - detestar
 an air bio di - anaeróbico
 an daka - destapar
-an deu jui ja - ateo
+an deu sim ja - ateo
 an din ja - infiel (descreído)
 an jami - dispersar (esparcir, desmontar)
 an jami di - escaso (disperso, ralo)